iafan/LinkToSelection/README.md

   * Edge v.25
   * Internet Explorer (v.11)

-On Firefox prior to v.45 and on IE, script gets current selection via polling; on other browsers, where `onselectionchange` event is supported, it uses the latter.

 ### Caveats

 By their nature, links with encoded selection may not work if the other person who opens such a link sees a page with the different structure.
 This means that this script will work best on mostly static pages which are not password-protected and are not built on the fly from XHR requests.